Murielle Steven Walsh_Wide.jpg

 ADMITTED

-New York; United States District Court for the Southern District of New York; United States Courts of Appeals for the Second and Sixth Circuits
+New York; United States District Court for the Southern District of New York; United States Courts of Appeals for the Second, Sixth, and Ninth Circuits

 CONTACT

-Murielle has earned numerous accolades from esteemed industry publications including Law360, which named her a 2024 Titan of the Plaintiffs Bar.
+Murielle has earned numerous accolades from industry publications including Law360, which named her a 2024 Titan of the Plaintiffs Bar.
+In 2025, the National Law Journal honored her as one of the Elite Women of the Plaintiffs’ Bar.
 She was named a 2020 Plaintiffs’ Lawyer Trailblazer by the National Law Journal, an award created to “honor a handful of individuals from each practice area that are truly agents of change” and a 2020 Plaintiffs’ Trailblazer by the New York Law Journal.

 Lawdragon has recognized Murielle as a Top Plaintiffs’ Financial Lawyer every year since 2019 and she has been ranked as a Top-Rated Securities Litigation Attorney by Super Lawyers® during that same period.